uib-ub/exhibition-template/README.md

 *This is a work in progress and is very bare bones.*

+Read the [Getting Started Guide](https://uib-ub.github.io/exhibition-template/documentation) for more information.

 ## Tech Stack

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 [Nextra](https://nextra.site) is used for markdown-based pages.